DevelopersHawai/nodeJS_SocialMediaSite/README.md

 For more information on [NodeJs Security](https://docs.mongodb.com/manual/core/security-scram/) or [Connections drivers](https://docs.mongodb.com/drivers/node) visit the corresponding links mentioned within this sentence.

+Implemented the re-usage of http codes so that the user is restricted within
+### HTTP Status Codes

+- 400 Bad Request.
+- 401 Unauthorized.
+- 402 Payment Required.
+- 403 Forbidden.
+- 404 Not Found.
+- 405 Method Not Allowed.
+- 406 Not Acceptable.
+- See more at link [here](error_code_definitions.md)

 #### To Start the project out of the box:
 - [ ] type: `npm install` inside a terminal window
     - [ ] If you have issues verify that the package.json mataches what I have